Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 So I knew each sub-array is `0x28` bytes, and I saw that the index used to iterrate the outer loop is the `shifter` variable, initialized to `0x3c` and decremented by `4` each loop until it is strictly negative, so a total of `0x10` iterations.
-We then have a matrix containing `0x10` arrays of `0x28`.
+We then have a matrix containing `0x10` arrays of `0x28` bytes.

 I also knew that the `0x28` bytes corresponded to 5 `uint64_t` since the inner loop iterate over an `uint64_t *`